-Subsequent to the year ended December 31, 2014, the Company signed a professional services letter of engagement with a consulting firm to prepare a National Instrument 43-101 Mineral Resource Estimate and Technical Report for the Chita Valley Project.
+During the three month period ended March 31, 2015, the Company signed a professional services letter of engagement with a consulting firm to prepare a National Instrument 43-101 Mineral Resource Estimate and Technical Report for the Chita Valley Project.
 The estimated cost to the Company to complete the engagement is \$56,673, with an initial retainer of \$20,000 due upon signing of the agreement and a second retainer of \$15,000 due by April 15, 2015.
-As of the date of this MD&A, the Company has paid the initial retainer.
+As of the date of this MD&A, the Company has paid \$35,000.